khilang/khi.rs/README.md

 ## Semantics

 **UDL** dictates the syntax of expressions and arguments, but it does not dictate their semantics or how data structures are encoded.
-The semantics, such as the validity of commands, dictionary keys and expression composition, are determined when a **UDL**-based format is defined.
+The semantics, such as the validity of directive expressions, dictionary keys and expression composition, are determined when a **UDL**-based format is defined.
 This is similar to how **XML** and **JSON** are metalanguages.
 On their own, they only determine if a document is syntactically well-formed, but leave questions of validity to a format implementer.

 A set of data structures can be encoded in **UDL** in many arbitrary ways.
 Thus, an implementer must define a specific encoding for each of them.
 An implementer must also define whether the document root is an expression, a sequence or